FractalBlocks/Fractal.js/readme.md

 ## Tips

 - Assets are static, these are copied to the dist folder when you compile the app.
-- Resources are dynamic these are inserted when your require (e.g. require('../resources/myresource.png') ) them, this are serialized and inserted into code .
+- Resources are dynamic these are inserted when your require (e.g. require('../resources/myresource.png') ) them, this are serialized and inserted into code.

 ## TODOs